-I'm always looking for new web shows to watch because I not only do I like supporting independent projects, but they are also free and are usually shorter than normal episodes, which is nice when I'm short on time.
+I'm always looking for new web shows to watch because I like supporting independent projects.
+They are also free usually shorter than normal episodes, which is nice when I'm short on time.
 Most of the shows I find are on Entertainment Experiment, a network for Maine storytellers, but one of the shows I watch regularly is done by AwesomenessTV, a YouTube channel that focuses on teen stories and shows targeted towards teens.

 When two students go missing at an elite private high school and the father of one of them is found murdered, the students are pulled in for questioning by the police.
 It's quickly discovered that the two students were dating, even though the boy was a scholarship kid and the girl's parents didn't approve of them.
 They leave behind the girl's sister who must deal with the aftermath of her missing sister and her father's murder.

-That's my biggest problem with the show: it's confusing.
+My biggest problem with the show is that it's confusing.
 It's hard to remember who is who and there's a lot of information packed into five minutes.
-Often I have to rewatch several episodes in a row to know what's going on, which is probably I've turned to other webseries instead of trying to figure out where I left off and what happened before then in Runaways.
+Often I have to re-watch several episodes in a row to know what's going on, which is probably I've turned to other web-series instead of trying to figure out where I left off and what in Runaways.

 Ragged Isle is about a young reporter moving to Ragged Isle, Maine to be with her brother and get a job at the small newspaper on the island.
 However, strange things keep happening on the island.
 People mysteriously drown when they are nowhere near water and it is not long before people begin to think that there is something supernatural on Ragged Isle.